urbit/docs/reference/hoon-expressions/rune/lus.md

 ##### Discussion

 The primary use of `+*` is to assign aliases to doors (see Examples below).
-However, they may also be used to define "virtual arms"  that do not count towards the number of arms in cores that requires a specific number of arms, such as Gall app cores.
-Put another way, no matter how many virtual arms are defined in a `+*` statement, the interpreter does not count it towards the number of arms in the core.
-How these virtual arms really work can be understood more precisely by the following.
+Aliases given by `+*` do not count towards the number of arms in the door, which can be important for things like Gall app cores.`

 Under the hood, `+*` gets compiled as `=*`'s. `+*  foo  bar` rewrites each `++` arm beneath it in the core to include